About the BSP

 The remit of the Society is broad.
 It promotes and supports the academic study of parasitology in all its many guises.
 This can be from experimental to theoretical approaches as applied to infection biology and disease research or from ecological to medical & veterinary studies in global health and international aid.
 Each year students are given financial support to attend BSP meetings and scholarship schemes are in place to support fieldwork and training events.

 The BSP Society is a charitable company and managed by the BSP Council.
-This comprises of a President, Honorary Officers and ordinary Council Members, who together act as Company Trustees.
+This comprises a President, Honorary Officers and ordinary Council Members, who together act as Company Trustees.
 Co-opted members of Council also include representation from the student membership and other learned societies where clear synergies are apparent.

 Joining the BSP gives parasitologists a number of important benefits: